dduan/duan.ca/_posts/2017-05-22-build-in-swift-compatibility-mode.md

 ---

-_Footnote *: source comptibility mode is a thing starting with Swift 4.
-As new major version of Swift is released, code written in the previous version should compile without change in compatibility mode._
+¹ source comptibility mode is a thing starting with Swift 4.
+As new major version of Swift is released, code written in the previous version should compile without change in compatibility mode.